veen2718/SpotifyStats/README.md

 ### Getting Google Drive API

+Note: The API can randomly expire.
+This means that if you are automating this on multiple devices as suggested, you may need to manually sign-in again.

 The purpose of this is so that you can have this program automated on multiple devices.
 For example, if you have a laptop and a desktop, you can have the program automated on both devices, so the script can still collect data from spotify when one device isn't being used.
 Alternatively, if you have something like a Raspberry Pi, you can use that purely for automation, and you can access and view the data from a different computer.

 Go to https://console.cloud.google.com/, and create a project.
 In the dashboard, navigate to 'Library' and then search for the "Google Drive API" and enable it.